DOB/DOD: December 17, 1916 (Norwalk, CT) – April 22, 1996 (Branford, CT); 79 years old

 Citation to accompany the award of the Silver Star Medal

 SECOND LIEUTENANT CHRISTOPHER P. CAPUTO, O1824639, 893rd Tank Destroyer Battalion, United States Army.
 For gallantry in action against the enemy near Laudesfeld, Germany, 18 September 1944.
-When a German tank began a close-range attack on a pill box being used as an Infantry forward outpost, Second Lieutenant Caputo, a Tank Destroyer Platoon Leader, exposed himself to enemy artillery, mortar and small arms fire, with complete disregard for his personal safety, to reconnoiter positions for his two destroyers.
-Having placed his destroyers, Second Lieutenant Caputo further exposed himself to the enemy fire when he mounted the side of one destroyer to point out the tank position to his gun commander, who then placed effective fire upon it.
+When a German tank began a close-range attack on a pill box being used as an Infantry forward outpost, Second Lieutenant Caputo, a Tank Destroyer Platoon Leader, exposed himself to enemy artillery, mortar, and small arms fire, with complete disregard for his personal safety, to reconnoiter positions for his two destroyers.
+Having placed his destroyers, Second Lieutenant Caputo further exposed himself to enemy fire when he mounted the side of one destroyer to point out the tank position to his gun commander, who then placed effective fire upon it.
 The tank was destroyed; its crew was killed.
-Later in the day, when one of his gun commanders had unknowingly exposed his weapon to direct enemy anti-tank fire while performing a mission, Second Lieutenant Caputo dashed across an open road, under enemy fire, in order to warn his gun commander of the danger.
-At this time Second Lieutenant Caputo was wounded, but he continued to guide his destroyer to a position of safety.
-H then collapsed and was evacuated.
-Second Lieutenant Caputo’s personal courage and his leadership i the face of great danger materially influenced the results of the encounter and set an inspiring example for the members of his Battalion.
+Later in the day, when one of his gun commanders had unknowingly exposed his weapon to direct enemy anti-tank fire while performing a mission, Second Lieutenant Caputo dashed across an open road under enemy fire in order to warn his gun commander of the danger.
+At this time, Second Lieutenant Caputo was wounded, but he continued to guide his destroyer to a position of safety.
+He then collapsed and was evacuated.
+Second Lieutenant Caputo’s personal courage and his leadership in the face of great danger materially influenced the results of the encounter and set an inspiring example for the members of his Battalion.
 Such gallantry in action reflects great credit upon himself and is in keeping with the highest traditions of the United States Army.
 Entered military service from: South Norwalk, Connecticut.

 NOTE: Citation provided by Andrea Caputo Radley, daughter, via e-mail on November 10, 2021.